SevenSecrets/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### University of Kent (September 2015 to June 2019)

-- Subject, any specialisms
+- BA History, specialising in the Early Modern period in the British Isles
-- Grade
+- 2.1
 - Other cool stuff

 #### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- Introduction to Java and Introduction to C++ from City, University of London

 ## Experience

 **Company Name** (start_date to end_date)
 *Your job title*
-- Any experience relevent to software development
+- Any experience relevant to software development

 **Company Name** (start_date to end_date)
 *Your job title*
-- Any experience relevent to software development
+- Any experience relevant to software development

 ## Hobbies